dejan2609/tutorial-swarm-storm/README.md

 ### Create the Swarm Cluster

-If nothing has gone wrong, you should have three Ubuntu servers, each running a Docker daemon. `Ubuntu 1` is the machine you have worked on so far and it is going to become the manager node for Swarm.
+If nothing has gone wrong, you should have three Ubuntu servers, each running a Docker daemon. `Ubuntu 1` reachable via `zk1.openstack.baqend.com` and is the machine you have worked on so far and it is going to become the manager node for Swarm.
 In order to enable coordination among the Swarm nodes, you still have to se tup the ZooKeeper ensemble and the Swarm manager.
 However, you'll only have to talk to `Ubuntu 1` from this point on:

 1. Connect to `Ubuntu 1` via SSH.
 2. Then perform a quick health check.
 If Docker is installed correctly, the following will show a list of the running Docker containers (exactly 1 for Swarm and nothing else):